JMB-Scripts/SEXIER-SAXS-Graphs/README.md

   5- P(r) and the fit

-## Stand alone :
+## Standalone :

-All stand alone will be regroup in the SAXIER-Suite so have look here
+All standalone will be regroup in the SAXIER-Suite so have look here

 https://github.com/JMB-Scripts/SAXSier